backdrop-contrib/realname/README.md

 ## Installation

-- Install this module using the official [Backdrop CMS instructions](https://backdropcms.org/guide/modules)
+- Install this module using the official [Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules).

+*Note:* in case the Entity Token module is also installed, it should be version 1.x-2.0.0-rc1+.

 ## Issues